6 Best Stainless Steel Water Bottles I Use & Love

 While Rambler’s durability is definitely a plus, it comes with a drawback: weight.
 The Rambler bottle is over 20-30% heavier than many of its similarly sized counterparts.

-This might not bother you, and I actually like its reassuring weight in my hands.
+This might not bother you, and some people actually like its reassuring weight in their hands.
 But if you plan to travel with it on foot, the extra weight is noticeable.
 For ultralight backpacking trips, the Rambler is always at the bottom of my list.

-Is the Yeti water bottle worth it?
-Well, $45 for a 26 oz. bottle is a lot to ask for.
+Is the YETI water bottle worth it?
+Well, $40 for a 26 oz. bottle is a lot to ask for.
 However, given its bombproof durability and decent insulation performance, I don’t regret spending on my Rambler this much.
 It’s one of the most popular stainless steel bottles, after all.

 Is Stainless Steel Best for a Water Bottle?